baocin/silero-python-api/README.md

 # Silero Speech to Text API

+### All ML credit goes to the amazing work by snakers4 @ https://github.com/snakers4/silero-models

 To get up and running:
 1. Download https://silero-models.ams3.cdn.digitaloceanspaces.com/models/en/en_v1_jit.model and put it in models/ directory.
 2. `python3 -m venv ./silero_venv`